isomerpages/moe-fuhuapri/_general-information/School Vendors/School Bookshop.md

 Friday               1.40pm – 3pm

 Parents should only visit the school for the purchase at the stated times and report to the guardhouse first.
-Safe management measures must be followed during the visit.

 For enquiries, you may send a whatsapp message to 8575 1813 or email to [storders@actlink.com.sg](storders@actlink.com.sg)